Aitakatta: Usage in media

 This song was featured on Season 2, Episode 1 of James May's Cars of the People, as James May was driving a 1980 Mazda 323 around Hiroshima.

 The song was also supposed to earn a spot in the 2011 dance video game Just Dance Wii, but it was removed for unknown reasons.

+The song was featured in the first two episodes of the Anime The Summer Hikaru Died.